Progress Report

 2. Outcome so far

-On the other hand, as a support technology for mental well-being, we analyzed research data obtained from an intervention study that monitored and evaluated daily sleep using the sleep tracker-linked cloud system developed under the research and development theme "Constructing a Human Emotional State Space by AIoT."
+As a support technology for mental well-being, we analyzed research data obtained from an intervention study that monitored and evaluated daily sleep using the sleep tracker-linked cloud system developed under the research and development theme "Constructing a Human Emotional State Space by AIoT."
 Random push notifications aimed at improving sleep were sent to groups with unstable and stable sleep patterns (Figure 2).
 This intervention study is positioned as a Just-In-Time Adaptive Intervention using micro-randomization.
 As a result, feedback on the previous night's sleep duration led to a significant extension of sleep duration and improvements in mood and sleepiness upon waking.
 Furthermore, these effects were observed only in the unstable group.

 3. Future plans

-(NAKAMURA Toru: Osaka University
+(NAKAMURA Toru: The University of Osaka

 YAMAMOTO Yoshiharu: The University of Tokyo)